BlazeNeko/Program-Development-Project/README.md

 They must reach the iron throne while gathering keys through the maze.
 White Walkers can kill other characters.
 The characters movement is simulated through different algorithms

+The project was made by 2 students:
+  -Ignacio Caro Cumplido (BrioMc)
+  -Javier Ballesteros Morón (BlazeNeko)